How Does Unlimited PTO Work? Learn the Pros and Cons

 FTO is a type of PTO policy.
 Depending on the company you work for, FTO may or may not be unlimited.

-Many U.S. companies offer paid time off on federally recognized holidays such as New Year's Day, Labor Day, and Thanksgiving.
+Many US companies offer paid time off on federally recognized holidays such as New Year's Day, Labor Day, Christmas, and Thanksgiving.

 Sick Days

-Sick days are PTO time employees can take off when they are ill or if a family member is ill, in some cases.
+Employees can take off using sick days when they are ill or if a family member is ill, in some cases.
 Some companies differentiate between sick time and vacation time.

 Unlimited PTO

-Also called unlimited vacation or unlimited PTO, employees can decide when and take as much time off as they need without accruing hours and in some cases, getting management approval.
+Also called unlimited vacation, employees can decide when and take as much time off as they need without accruing hours and in some cases, getting management approval.

 Editor’s Take: Should Your Company Offer Unlimited PTO?